 Learning French has to be your teen idea

 I already talked about this in the French for kids section, but the same exact thing applies to French for teens.
 You teen has to be motivated to learn French: promise a trip, a French language immersion at a French teacher’s house…

 If you don’t have any French speaking friends or family, and don’t go regularly to a French speaking country, unless the idea comes from him/her, it’s going to be hard to motivate him/her.

 A great way to motivate a teen is to hire a friendly and encouraging tutor: read about the French teachers via zoom I recommend.
-Nicolas in particular has a lot of experience teaching kids and teens.
+Vanessa in particular has a lot of experience teaching kids and teens.